worldofunreal/IC-Hub-React/README.md

 func ofBlob(blob: Blob) : Nat32
 ```

+Module with functions and data type for interacting with the ICP Ledger
 `/ledger_interface.mo`
-Module wid functions and data type for interacting with the ICP Ledger
 ```
 Interface = actor
 type ICP